Skip to main content

 6:30pm - 8:00pm

-Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church fellowship hall in Evansville's historic district.
+Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church.
+The panel will discuss the book as we prepare for Mr. Egan's visit on March 19.

-The Evansville Vanderburgh Public Library will facilitate an important and timely panel discussion titled A Fever in the Heartland, focusing on the historical and contemporary impact of the Ku Klux Klan (KKK), racism, and faith in Evansville, Indiana.
+The Evansville Vanderburgh Public Library invites you to a panel book discussion on Timothy Egan's A Fever in the Heartland, focusing on the historical and contemporary impact of the Ku Klux Klan (KKK), racism, and faith in Evansville, Indiana.
 The event will be held at the First Presbyterian Church, located at 609 SE Second St. in Evansville, and is free and open to the public.

 This group will bring their unique perspectives on how the rise of the KKK in the 1920s shaped the social and cultural fabric of Evansville, as well as the broader implications of racism and the role of faith in navigating these challenges.